tytydraco/yessleep/out/Echoes_Among_the_Ruins.md

 What I'm about to recount happened to me in late summer 2021, and it's something I haven't been able to stop pondering.
-The prologue, as we could call it, happened back in spring 2020, and it has actually been explained.
+It happened back in spring 2020, and it has actually been explained.
 But the rest...
 I wonder if I'll ever get any answers to that.

 There are really only two things you need to know about me.
 Firstly, I love hiking in the woods and fields.
 Without my daily walks, I feel like I'm climbing the walls.
 I'm no wilderness expert, and it's not about exercise or any kind of digital detox; it's just about being alone in environments where I always feel safe.
 My daily hiking excursions take place in my local area and rarely last more than a couple of hours, so I don't need to carry a lot of gear.
 In summer, it's just a water bottle, and maybe a notebook if I spot something interesting.